Of Fishing Guides and Howling Winds

 After skimming over water less than 5 inches deep for 10 minutes in my 20 foot Micro Draft, I stopped to survey the conditions out at my target area ahead.
 I was fishing with Ken Miller and Bill Roller of Aurora, Ill.

 There was open water with an 800 foot long sandbar.
 Grass and potholes on one side all the way down the length of the bar out to 100 feet from the bar.
 It's a long area not unlike an airstrip.
 The wind was blowing hard but it looked like it would blow us right down that airstrip perfectly actually.
-I offered that we could only cast with the wind, and the guys could work these plugs by feel (forget seeing anything due to whitecaps).
-I felt we could get some nice hogleg Specks.
+I offered that we could cast with the wind, and the guys could work these plugs by feel (forget seeing anything due to whitecaps) I felt we could get some nice hogleg Specks.
 We talked about it.
 I was right.
 Long casts with the wind sailed the plugs a great distance down the bar.

 TIP: It's a good idea (I hope) to stop before you get to the spot you actually want to fish and visualize the battle plan and especially wind direction.
 Too many times I have rolled up on a spot without thinking about it and it cost me, or unerved my fishing partners.

-In a somewhat calm area between two small islands I thought we might want to take a moment to have the guys try out the action on the rigs that they were about to fish with.
+In a somewhat calm area between two small Islands I thought we might want to take a moment to have the guys try out the action on my rigs they were about to fish with.
 I wanted to talk about what we were going to be faced with out at the sandbar before just blasting out there.
 It's easy to lose your confidence in a wind like that.
 I know it's prudent to take a calm water pre trial moment when working with artificials.
 Especially if the anglers are not familliar with the plug or your equipment provided.
 Just take a minute you know?
 In the calm water the guys could ponder the plan and watch the action on the plugs and get a "feel" for how they should work out at the acid test zone.
 Hopefully they would relate the lure action and how it feels on the rod hand, at distance.

 Bill and Ken are experienced anglers and were about to be challenged.
 How should the lure work at 200 feet out in 15 MPH sustained wind?